 Secrets of Exciting Piano Chords & Chord Progressions!" newsletter that you (or someone using your E-mail address) signed up for when you visited our site.
 If you no longer want to receive these free weekly E-mail piano lessons, toggle down to the bottom of this E-mail and you'll see where you can take yourself off the list.
 We take your privacy (and ours) very seriously, so we don't want anyone receiving our stuff who doesn't want it! ('cause thousands

-The "half-step slide" technique is another of the best ways to create a fresh harmonization of a familiar melody.
+The "What Other Chord?" technique is one of the best ways to create a fresh harmonization of a familiar melody.

 Get the idea?

 Now watch the 1-minute video while I demonstrate the technique, and I think you'll understand quickly:

 Watch the "Learn-a-Chord-Color-Magic-Technique-In-One-Minute-Flat-Video":

 (You can watch this 1 minute video as many times as you

 want just by clicking on the triangle at the far left of the control panel above)